MontaVista-OpenSourceTechnology/kdump-elftool/README.rst

 Before doing analysis, uncompress it if necessary and then run:

-  kdump-elftool tovelf -i pmcore -o vmcore
+  kdump-elftool tovelf -I kdump -i pmcore -o vmcore

 to generate the gdb-usable core file.